 "I left the building with the feeling that I no longer owned anything in life, but I was grateful because my daughter and I were alive," said Rozas, a computer engineer who is now 44.
 "From there on, I started seeing life a different way, without attaching myself to material goods."

 His physical wounds quickly healed, and he's mostly shaken off the psychological trauma while getting his life back together.
 Recently divorced before the quake, he has a new wife and is expecting a child early in March, and he has bought a new home.

 Others have also recovered from the quake and accompanying tsunami that killed 521 people and destroyed more than 220,000 homes.
-But many people are still suffering three years later waiting for housing—a state of affairs that is becoming an issue in November's presidential election.

 President Sebastian Pinera began his term a few days after the quake, and he's touring the hard-hit zone around Concepcion to showcase the progress of reconstruction under his leadership.